bedatadriven/renjin-java6-example/README.md

 Renjin Example with Oracle 11.2g R2
 ===================================

-This is an example demonstrates how R can be used in an Oracle Stored Procedure with the help of Renjin.
+This example demonstrates how R can be used in an Oracle Stored Procedure with the help of Renjin.

 ## Oracle Database Setup